A group of veteran lawyers pose in front of a glass wall in the office

 • Defective products

-The only way that PI lawyers get paid are contingency fees, meaning you only pay if you win the case, making legal representation accessible to those who may not afford it otherwise.
+The only way that PI lawyers get paid is through contingency fees, meaning you only pay if you win the case, making legal representation accessible to those who may not afford it otherwise.
 The settlements involved in personal injury cases are usually pretty high, which attracts a lot of people to seek good PI lawyers.

-Criminal Law
+11. Criminal Law

 Criminal Law is the most dramatically portrayed on television.
 Criminal law cases involve individuals accused of breaking the law.
-Criminal lawyers represent either the government as prosecutors or defendants as defense attorneys, focusing on securing prison time or defending clients from conviction.
+In this legal practice, Criminal lawyers represent either the government as prosecutors or defendants as defense attorneys, focusing on securing prison time or defending clients from conviction.
 Criminal law covers a wide range of offenses, from misdemeanors to felonies, such as drug crimes, sex crimes, homicide, white collar crimes, violent offenses, and property crime charges.

 Not all criminal cases look like Law & Order, but at the same time, criminal lawyers face tough cases on a daily basis.

-Civil Law
+12. Civil Law

-Civil lawyers represent clients in lawsuits where the goal is to seek compensation for damages or to settle disputes, rather than seeking a criminal penalty as in criminal cases.
+Civil lawyers represent clients in lawsuits where the goal is to seek compensation for damages or to settle disputes rather than seeking a criminal penalty, as in criminal cases.

-Bankruptcy Law
+13. Bankruptcy Law

 Bankruptcy lawyers specialize in debt-related issues, representing either the debtor or the creditor.
 When people need to be pulled out of bankruptcy or need to work through their debt, bankruptcy lawyers are involved.